Wyntuition/jekyll-now/todo/02-work-internal.md

         - You'll naturally be a role model to devs, must lead -*Regular mentoring?
-         -* ask questions any type, create safe culture
+         -* ask questions any type, create safe culture -*** what other path is not wanting to lead people?
     - *Overwhelmed?
     - How is the ramp-up with the new stack?
         - *TIME IT TAKES